Blast Works

 Blast Works: Build, Trade, Destroy is a horizontally scrolling shooter for the Wii based on the Microsoft Windows game Tumiki Fighters created by Kenta Cho.
-Majesco Entertainment published the game on June 10, 2008 in North America.
+Majesco published the game on June 10, 2008 in North America.
 It was released in Europe as Blast Works: Build, Fuse & Destroy on April 3, 2009.

 Gameplay

 The player controls an aircraft on a two-dimensional plane.
 As the player destroys enemies, their debris fall off the screen below.
 If the player manages to touch these pieces of debris with their ship before they disappear from the screen, these pieces affix themselves to the player's plane in the positions they were caught, providing extra mass and firepower.

 The extra parts, which reanimate and continue to fire their own unique weapons, can serve as shields against enemy projectiles (each part breaks into pieces and falls off upon hit), and all of the augmentations can be retracted into the original ship.

 There are a wide variety of different enemies, which provide varying patterns of fire and numbers of points.